We Are …

 - Change is possible and is happening all the time.
 Be inspired by the resilience of Indigenous peoples who say not only “we are still here,” but also “here’s how our ways sustain us and the earth.”
 See how many people of faith (including Quakers) are acknowledging and dealing with the truth of the past, and moving forward to heal broken relationships.
 See News and Events here.

-- Take steps to learn about healing broken relationships among Quakers and Indigenous Peoples.
+- Take steps to learn about and heal the broken relationships resulting from colonialism.
 Explore ways to listen, learn, and walk forward with integrity.
 Find Steps Toward Change here.